To make a Test roll 1D20 and add appropriate bonuses to the roll. If the result is equal or greater than the Difficulty Rating the Test succeeds.

 • In case of a tie Test again

-When dealing with a static effect created by an adversary, such as a hiding place, trap or poison, Difficulty is their passive Prowess.
+When dealing with a static effect created by an adversary, a hiding place, trap or poison, Difficulty is their passive Prowess.

 Degree